uribo/argama/README.md

 ## How to use

-Download this repository as .zip archives.
+Download this repository as `.zip` archives.
+Then, you write pass-phase for login to rstudio-server.
+We recommend like a below files.

+    # save .env
+    PASSWORD=<your password>

 Running container using `docker-compose`.

 ``` bash
 cd argama